kozec/sc-controller/docs/protocol.md

 to all connected clients, what should cause them to reload configuration file as well.
 Daemon responds with `OK.`

-#### `Register: osd`
+#### `Register: value`
-Send by scc-osd-daemon to register client connection as one made by scc-osd-daemon.
+Send by scc-osd-daemon and scc-autoswitch-daemon to register their client connections.
-When sent by more than one client, daemon will automatically close forme connection before registering new one.
+When sent with same value with two or more clients, daemon will automatically close former connection before registering new one. scc-osd-daemon sends `Register: osd` scc-autoswitch-daemon `Register: autoswitch`
 Daemon responds with `OK.`

 #### `Selected: menu_id item_id`